kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks.md

 ### ![Chrome](/icons/chrome.png) Chrome Extension
 - A browser extension is the only way to inject `QM`-like functionality into every webpage.
 Chrome was the dev browser of choice which made it the primary supported browser.
-- Deployment was performed through Chrome Store which supported decent analytics, A/B versioning, and an employee only download portal.
+- Deployment was performed through the Chrome Store which supported decent analytics, A/B versioning, and an employee only download portal.

 ---